 Failure to properly secure a child who’s under seven years old will result in an $84 fine.
 Some judges might be willing to waive the fine and conviction if the cited driver obtains a proper child restraint system.

-Children who are at least seven years old aren’t required to use a child restraint system, but the state encourages children to remain in a booster seat until the child is at least 40 pounds and four feet, nine inches tall.
+Children who are at least seven years old aren't required to use a child restraint system.
+But the state encourages children to remain in a booster seat until they are at least 40 pounds and four feet, nine inches tall.

 For more information about child restraint systems, check the recommendations of the Center for Disease Control.
 It’s also a good idea to register your car seat to be notified regarding recalls.